 School Choice – As Long As Your Child Doesn’t Have A Disability – Huffington Post – reviews multiple lawsuits against charter and private schools for violations of the Americans With Disabilities Act.

 Some may argue that school choice can be excellent for children with special needs, and for some children, I would agree.
 There are absolutely students with disabilities that can find the perfect school, one that addresses their specific needs.
 But there are many children like my daughter, who don’t have clear options.
 While my daughter has autism, she is what is often referred to as high functioning.
 Her learning disorders are a greater educational challenge than autism related issues.
-The schools I have looked at that specialize in students with autism are not a good fit for her, and most are made up almost entirely of boys.
-She is a child who needs individualized instruction at a much slower pace than her typical peers, but she also needs the social interaction and modeling that those typical peers can provide.
-She needs the chance to spend time with other girls in her school cheer club, and to play on the playground with other children in her grade.
+The schools I have looked at that specialize in students with autism are not a good fit for her.
+Many girls with autism present quite differently than boys do, and with rates of autism much higher in boys, most of the schools are more geared for boys, and understandably so.
+While she needs an individualized education, she also needs appropriate and equal access to socialization.

 There are so many complex issues when it comes to special education, and they become profoundly complex when you combine them with school choice.
 I think (and certainly hope) we can all agree that it is not acceptable to segregate students with disabilities or minority students.
 Yet if charter and private schools are not accepting of or providing for children with disabilities, and do not evenly reflect the area’s demographics, we’ve done just that, haven’t we?